-Still other rooms, which, of necessity, are not open to the public, are the laboratories, wherein is carried on the varied work of preparing exhibits, work which calls for the services of a considerable number of artists and artisans.
-Here are cast, modeled or mounted, the figures for the many groups from Man to Myxine; here leaves are made to grow and flowers to bloom as accessories for beasts, birds and fishes, to say nothing of reptiles and 1See Guide Leastet No. 54. amphibians, and here, with painstaking care, are slowly created in glass and wax the magnified copies of invertebrates.
-From all this may be gathered that a museum is a very busy place much more so than the casual visitor is apt to imagine.
+Still other rooms, which, of necessity, are not open to the public, are the laboratories, wherein is carried on the varied work of preparing exhibits, work which calls for the services of a very considerable number of artists and artisans.

+Here are cast, modeled or mounted, the figures for the many groups from Man to Myxine; here leaves are made to grow and flowers to bloom as accessories for beasts, birds and fishes, to say nothing of reptiles and amphibians, and here, with painstaking care, are slowly created in glass and wax the magnified copies of invertebrates.

+From all this may be gathered that a museum is a very busy place, much more so than the casual visitor is apt to imagine.
 In fact, a very good museum man has said that a museum is much like an iceberg, seveneighths of it under water and invisible.

+POPULAR PUBLICATIONS

-POPULAR PUBLICATIONS Relating to the Exhibits or to the Work of the Museum These are plainly written accounts of the exhibits or of the subjects illustrated by the exhibits and are intended to give much more information than could be put on labels.
+Relating to the Exhibits or to the Work of the Museum

+These are plainly written accounts of the exhibits or of the subjects illustrated by the exhibits and are intended to give much more information than could be put on labels.

 They may be purchased at the Sales Booth in Memorial Hall or from the Librarian.

 Leaflets and Handbooks not included in this list are out of print and, in most cases, will not be reprinted.
 Copies may be consulted, however, in the Museum Library.

 Prices are net; postage is extra (3 cents for each Leaflet and 10 cents for each Handbook).

-Mail orders should be accompanied by money orders, checks or stamps (not cash), to cover the purchase price and mailing cost, and may be addressed to THE LIBRARIAN The American Museum of Natural History 77th Street and Central Park West New York, N. Y HANDBOOKS These deal with subjects illustrated by the collections, rather than with the objects themselves.
+Mail orders should be accompanied by money orders, checks or stamps (not cash), to cover the purchase price and mailing cost, and may be addressed to

+THE LIBRARIAN

+The American Museum of Natural History 77th Street and Central Park West New York, N. Y

+HANDBOOKS

+These deal with subjects illustrated by the collections, rather than with the objects themselves.
 They are frequently used as text-books.

-No. 1.
+- No. 1.
 North American Indians of the Plains.
-BY CLARK WISSLER, Ph.D., Curator-in-Chief, Department of Anthropology.
+By Clark Wissler, Ph.D., Curator-in-Chief, Department of Anthropology.
 Third Edition.
 September, 1927.
 172 pages, maps and illustrations.
-Cloth, \$1.00.
-This gives an account of the Material Culture, Social Organization.
-Religion, Ceremonies, Art and Languages of the Plains Indians of North America.
-No. 2.
+Cloth, 75 cents. - This gives an account of the Material Culture, Social Organization, Religion, Ceremonies, Art and Languages of the Plains Indians of North America. - No. 2.
 Indians of the Southwest.
-BY PLINY EARLE GODDARD, Ph.D., Third Edition.
+By PLINY EARLE GODDARD, Ph.D., Third Edition.
 July, 1927.
 201 pages, maps and many illustrations.
 Cloth, 75 cents.

 A résumé of our present knowledge of these interesting Indians.
 Among the subjects treated are the Spanish Conquest, Cliff Dwellings, Native Weaving, the Potter's Art and the Hopi Snake-Dance.

 No. 3.
 Ancient Civilizations of Mexico and Central America.
-By HERBERT J. SPINDEN, Ph.D.
+By Herbert J. Spinden, Ph.D.
 Third Edition, revised and enlarged, September, 1928.
 270 pages, 75 illustrations.
 Cloth, \$1.00.

-Intended as a general commentary and explanation of the more important phases of the ancient life and history of the Indiaus of Mexico and Central America, popularly considered as Aztecs, but actually including a number of distinct though related races, notably the Maya.
+Intended as a general commentary and explanation of the more important phases of the ancient life and history of the Indians of Mexico and Central America, popularly considered as Aztecs, but actually including a number of distinct though related races, notably the Maya.

+No. 4.
+Animals of the Past.
+An account of some of the Creatures of the Ancient World.
+By Frederic A. Lucas, Sc.
+D. Seventh and enlarged edition.

+July, 1929.
+221 pages, numerous illustrations.
+Cloth, 75 cents.

+Tells of the mammoth and mastodon, of the giants among birds, the sea lizards, the huge dinosaurs and other creatures of the past.

 No. 8.
 Peoples of the Philippines.
-BY A. L. KROEBER, Professor of Anthropology, University of California.
+By A. L. Kroeber, Professor of Anthropology, University of California.
 Second and revised edition.
 October, 1928.
 224 pages, maps and illustrations.
 Cloth, \$1.00.

 Their Religion, Arts, and Occupations.